enriqueherbertag-lgtm/Corpus/README.en.md

 | Control frequency | 1 kHz |
 | Cooling | Liquid (optional, up to 50 W dissipated) |

+*Note: SmartJoint is optimized for bounded oscillatory motion (typically 40°-180°), not continuous rotation.
+The 50W and 200W values are short-duration peaks (<5 seconds).
+In normal use (walking, grasping), average power is 10-30W per joint.
+CORPUS's 80-120W continuous cooling system is sufficient.
+See `update.md` for technical details.*

 ## Conceptual diagram

 ![SmartJoint conceptual diagram](./docs/media/smartjoint-scheme.png)